shyim/tunnelmanager/README.md

 Simple GUI for SSH Tunnels

 # Requirements
-* Windows, Mac or Linux
+* Windows, macOS, Linux or BSD
-* plink on Windows, openssh on Linux/Mac
+* Plink/OpenSSH on Windows, OpenSSH on macOS/Linux/BSD
 * Authentification with ssh-key

 # Building